 In addition, Fort Myer is a college town.
 There are a lot of students in Fort Myer attending college, and as a result Fort Myer provides a number of services, amenities and opportunities geared to the needs and activities of students.

 One of the benefits of Fort Myer is that there is very little traffic.
 The average commute to work is 11.85 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Fort Myer, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

-The per capita income in Fort Myer in 2010 was $26,081, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,324 for a family of four.
+The per capita income in Fort Myer in 2010 was $22,870, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $91,480 for a family of four.
 However, Fort Myer contains both very wealthy and poor people as well.

 Fort Myer is a very ethnically-diverse town.
 The people who call Fort Myer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Myer residents report their race to be White, followed by Black or African-American.
-Fort Myer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.93% of the town’s residents.
-Important ancestries of people in Fort Myer include Irish, Italian, French , and English.
+Important ancestries of people in Fort Myer include Italian, English, Irish, and Polish.

 The most common language spoken in Fort Myer is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.